bvrbanec/NetgenEzSocialConnectBundle/README.md

 ## Known issues
 * The resource owner entity needs to be overriden from HWIOAuthBundle to enable siteaccess-specific client ids and keys.
   For now, we only support Facebook, Google, Linkedin and Twitter.
-* The bundle is based on HWIOAuthBundle 0.4, which supports Symfony >= 2.3, < 3.0.
-Symfony 3 is not supported yet.

 ## License, docs and installation instructions